 As the world prepares for the 2024 Paris Paralympic Games, wheelchair basketball is receiving special attention.
 Known for its innovative and timely recognition, Google released a playful Doodle on August 30, 2024, celebrating the spirit, energy and determination of wheelchair basketball players.
 The tribute is a reminder of the sport’s history, its importance within the Paralympic movement, and the inspiring stories of athletes who have overcome extraordinary challenges to compete on the world stage.

-- Optical Illusion Challenge: Try to find the hidden Teddy in this picture within 12 seconds
+- Optical Illusion Challenge: If you have Hawk Eyes find the hidden Balloon in the picture within 12 seconds

 Source: Google Doodle